White close button

 Using live chat on a company website is also an excellent passive way of gathering data regarding customer pain points.
 While there’s no way to measure exactly what a customer is seeking when they’re on your FAQ page, the queries they ask on live chat can be collected and studied to understand customer needs and pain points.

-3. Check in with your sales, marketing, and support teams
+3. Regular check-ins with your sales, marketing, and support teams

 Customers interact with multiple teams across their journey with your brand.
 So, it’s only fair that you collect information about their pain points from a range of sources like marketing, customer service, and sales teams.